miklevin/MikeLev.in/index.md

 stimulating and satisfying.
 It's crossword puzzles and haiku for me.
 I get into the zone and do it for hours, but it sometimes feels like a disreputable confidence game and integrity issues have driven me out.
 And just when I think I'm out, they pull me back in.
+Part of my redemption is my mission to make the best tools I've ever encountered more accessible to a wider audience.

+### Rabbit Hole Linux

+{% include youtubePlayer.html id="2AAhzGGuzOU" %}

 ### Aliens Among Us